diffusion-tractography/diffusion-tractography.github.io/_sources/pages/main.md

 9. Practical: Comparing algorithms

 ### Day Four: Deep Learning
-9. Workshop: Advantages and Disadvantages of tractography
+9. Presentation: Introduction to Machine Learning

-10. Practical: Deep DTI
+10. Practical: DeepDTI Optimisation

 ---

 ## Data

 We would recommend following the tutorial with the data we have provided.
 This is because we have used a fake diffusion scan (known as a phantom) which will be quick to run on everyones computers.
-Please download it from the following link: https://github.com/diffusion-tractography/diffusion-tractography.github.io/tree/main/DATA/DTI_coding_task
+Please download it from the following link: https://github.com/diffusion-tractography/diffusion-tractography.github.io/tree/main/DATA/

 ---